KeithLewis99/IPM/README.md

 # IPM
 This project contains the code and data required to develop an Integrated Population Model (IPM) in support of a Limit Reference Point (LRP) for 2J3KL capelin (Mallotus villosus).

-Integrated Population models are defined as a model with a state-space model as a sub-component.....see Schuab and Kerry (pg).
+Integrated Population models are defined as:
+- Demographic population model (e.g., a matrix population model) embedded in several sub-models to simultaneously estimate parameters and analyze the population model itself
+- Are demographic state-space models coupled with separate (sub)models for the demographic data).
+Links population and individual.
+Schuab and Kerry (pg XX)

 Data
 For complete metadata and details on the various data components, see the 2K3KL Data Dictionary (in development).
 The current iteration of the model contains